-In terms of age/status composition (hypothesis 5), as was noted above, there was a small but significant (for $P{\rm s}$ ) and marginal (for coded participation) effect for the second age vector, such that homogeneous groups of young faculty/students had more equal participation than did mixed-status groups.
+In terms of age/status composition (hypothesis 5), as was noted above, there was a small but significant (for $P_s$ ) and marginal (for coded participation) effect for the second age vector, such that homogeneous groups of young faculty/ students had more equal participation than did mixed-status groups.
 This effect was not found for the standard deviation participation measure, even given that it controlled for group membership stability.
+We found a consistent modest relationship across all three participation metrics, such that blocks with negative affect words were more likely to be dominated (i.e., have lower participation equality; hypothesis 6).